 After you join the Plan, during each Plan Year you receive Earnings, your Employer will deduct your employee contributions.
-The amount being deducted effective on or after January 1, 1998 is equal to 3.75% of your Earnings not in excess of the maximum amount of annual Earnings you received subject to Social Security taxes - plus - 5.00% of that portion of your Earnings which is in excess of the maximum amount of annual Earnings you received that are subject to Social Security taxes.
+The amount being deducted is equal to $3\,3/4\%$ of your Earnings not in excess of the maximum amount of annual Earnings you received subject to Social Security taxes - plus - 6.00% of that portion of your Earnings which is in excess of the maximum amount of annual Earnings you received that are subject to Social Security taxes.
 Contributions made by you are considered post-tax contributions.

-Effective May 1, 1986, the rate of Credited Interest on your contributions was changed to 6% per annum, compounded each January 1.
+Effective January 1, 1987, the rate of Credited Interest on your contributions was changed to 6% per annum, compounded each January 1.
 Prior to this time, the rate of Credited Interest was 3%.